Program overview

 Career Options

-- Elementary School Teacher: Educators who teach foundational subjects to young learners in primary grades.
+- Elementary School Teacher: Educators who teach foundational subjects to young students, fostering their academic and social development.

-- Social Worker: Professionals who assist individuals and families in overcoming social challenges and improving their well-being.
+- Social Worker: Professionals who assist individuals and families in overcoming challenges and improving their quality of life.

-- Community Outreach Coordinator: Individuals who develop programs and initiatives to engage and support local communities.
+- Community Outreach Coordinator: Individuals who develop programs and initiatives to engage and support community members.

-- Educational Consultant: Experts who provide guidance and support to schools and educational organizations on best practices.
+- Educational Consultant: Experts who provide guidance and support to schools and educational organizations to improve teaching practices.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.